 0.3cm

-The principle applies to fractions of stars, if these are allowed by the system.
-To exemplify, according to translation invariance, the profiles in Table \ref {1stinst_rat} yield the same outcome.
+The principle applies to fractions of stars as well, if such ratings are allowed by the system.
+To exemplify things in a 5-level rating scale, according to the translation invariance principle, the profiles in Table \ref {1stinst_rat} yield the same outcome.

-Considering a more extreme case, all of the profiles described in Table \ref{2ndinst_rat}, indicate indifference over the goods.
+Considering a more extreme case, all of the profiles described in Table \ref{2ndinst_rat} indicate indifference towards the goods.

 In other words, adding too many stars will result in an expression of indifference among goods.
-What counts, instead, is a right profiling, where an agent is able to indicate which are the goods that she really cares for.
+What counts, instead, is a correct profiling, where the agents are able to indicate which goods they really care about.